 Barnes & Noble’s Summer Reading: Kids in grades 1-6, fill out the Summer Reading Journal.
 Then turn in the completed form at a store and choose a free book from the list!
-This event starts May 16th and runs through September 5th.
-NOTE: Site not updated for 2020 yet.
+Bring your completed journal to a Barnes & Noble store between July 1st and August 31st, 2020.

 Chuck E Cheese: Your child can keep track of their reading through one of the rewards calendars.
 Once they have completed two weeks of reading he or she can submit the completed Chuck E Cheese calendar for 10 free tokens!
 (Lots of other great incentive/reward sheets available, now you must sign up to access “rewards”)

 Pizza Hut Summer Book-It Program.
 This program is an extension of the school year Book-It program.
 Participate in the Book It Summer challenge from June to August.

 Rusty Bucket Bucketeer Bookworms: This program runs year-round, but a good reminder!
 Pick up a bookmark at Rusty Bucket, have your kiddo read 5 books (or have 5 read to them), and mark them on the bookmark.
 Then redeem for a free kids meal.
 See more details here (including the awesome no per adult limit!)

 Scholastic’s Summer Challenge: Starting May 4th, kids can keep track of their reading by logging in to the site.
 In return, they will earn book donations.
 Scholastic Home Base is a free digital destination that offers full books, live events, and games.
 The 2020 program runs May 6th – Sept 4th.